Hacker0x01/docs.hackerone.com/docs/programs/bounties-for-reports-outside-of-hackerone.md

 title: "Bounties for Reports Outside of HackerOne"
 path: "/programs/bounties-for-reports-outside-of-hackerone"
 ---

 When hackers submit vulnerabilities to your organization outside of HackerOne, you can leverage the HackerOne API to award hackers for their efforts.
-The API endpoint isn't for awarding bounties for reports on HackerOne itself, but is only for reports that are reported outside of HackerOne.
+To start paying hackers, generate an API token on your Program settings page.
+This option is only available in HackerOne Professional, HackerOne Enterprise, and HackerOne Community Edition.
+This API endpoint is not for awarding bounties for reports on HackerOne itself, but only for reports that were reported outside of HackerOne.

 *Note: This option is only available for HackerOne Professional, Enterprise, and Community editions.